Jordi-LG/Jordi-LG/README.md

 -->

 ## 💬 About me
-I'm some kind of a developper how like to learn new technologies in JS.
+I'm some kind of a developper who like to learn new technologies in JS.
 I've also got some projects on Ruby/Ruby On Rails and PHP.
 Check it out !

 ## 🌱 Goals for 2020
 I'm open to work in a team of developper, show everyone what I can do and learn more and more !